flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 Yes, this is also a pipeline (although there is no pipe!), because the **exclamation mark to invert the exit code** can only be used in a pipeline.
-If `grep`\'s exit code is 1 (FALSE) (the text was not found), the leading `!` will \"invert\" the exit code, and the shell sees (and acts on) exit code 0 (TRUE) and the `then` part of the `if` stanza is executed.
+If `grep`'s exit code is 1 (FALSE) (the text was not found), the leading `!` will \"invert\" the exit code, and the shell sees (and acts on) exit code 0 (TRUE) and the `then` part of the `if` stanza is executed.
 One could say we checked for
 \"`not grep "^root" /etc/passwd`\".

 The [set option pipefail](../commands/builtin/set.md#attributes) determines the behavior of how bash reports the exit code of a pipeline.
-If it\'s set, then the exit code (`$?`) is the last command that exits with non zero status, if none fail, it\'s zero.
-If it\'s not set, then `$?` always holds the exit code of the last command (as explained above).
+If it's set, then the exit code (`$?`) is the last command that exits with non zero status, if none fail, it's zero.
+If it's not set, then `$?` always holds the exit code of the last command (as explained above).

 The shell option `lastpipe` will execute the last element in a pipeline construct in the current shell environment, i.e. not a subshell.

-There\'s also an array `PIPESTATUS[]` that is set after a foreground pipeline is executed.
+There's also an array `PIPESTATUS[]` that is set after a foreground pipeline is executed.
 Each element of `PIPESTATUS[]` reports the exit code of the respective command in the pipeline.
-Note: (1) it\'s only for foreground pipe and (2) for higher level structure that is built up from a pipeline.
+Note: (1) it's only for foreground pipe and (2) for higher level structure that is built up from a pipeline.
 Like list, `PIPESTATUS[]` holds the exit status of the last pipeline command executed.